In this chapter, let’s discuss what you should do when not having a client training session.

-This is probably the most important aspect of your organization policy.
+This is probably the most important aspect of your organization’s policy.

-Get the schedule wrong and miss a training session that you were meant to be at and you are going to have an unhappy client.
+If you get the schedule wrong and miss a training session that you were meant to be at, you will have an unhappy client.

-Now each of us has our way of keeping track of things, but there are a few important rules that you need to follow, no matter how you choose to do it.
+Now each of us has our way of keeping track of things, but there are a few important rules you must follow, no matter how you choose.